0xadada/0xadada.github.io/_posts/2018-05-01-against-facebook.md

 on all your apps.

-Remove Facebook, Snapchat, Twitter, Slack, Instagram, Youtube and any other social media apps from your devices.
+Remove Facebook, Snapchat, Twitter, Slack, Instagram, Youtube and any other commercial social media apps from your devices.
 This makes it tougher to have instant access to these forms of media since it's not immediately at your fingertips.
 Don’t cheat and use the web interface.
 Disable notifications for any apps that you keep.
 Turn off all lock screen notifications, this also improves privacy.
 Remove any of the other chat apps from your smartphone: Snapchat, Facebook Messenger, WhatsApp, Mastodon, Viber.
 If our friends need to reach us, they can text or call.
 We should be the masters of our own time, and our network of friends isn’t in control of our time.
 Our inbox isn’t the world’s way to add items to our TODO list.

 Remove any Bookmarks or Recently Viewed sites from your browser to prevent